Beaches

 Food & Drink

 With a melting pot of cuisines in an ever-expanding foodie heartland, St. Pete/Clearwater has it all.
-While the region’s beaches may take the plaudits, a sizzling culinary scene from local seafood to modern Italian, to Cuban-influenced, gives visitors even more of an appetite to visit.
+While the region’s beaches may take the plaudits, a sizzling culinary scene from local seafood to modern Italian and Cuban-influenced, gives visitors even more of an appetite to visit.

-Visit St. Pete/Clearwater has compiled a roundup of the restaurants currently on the tip of everyone’s tongues…
+Visit St. Pete/Clearwater has compiled a roundup of the restaurants and bars currently on the tip of everyone’s tongues…

 Doc Ford’s Rum Bar & Grille

 At the southern end of the new St. Pete Pier, you’ll find Doc Ford’s Rum Bar & Grille.
-The 10,000-square-foot restaurant/bar serves authentic Florida fare and flavours from throughout the Caribbean.
-Highlight dishes include Captiva Crab Cakes, Caribbean Jerk Tostados, and Yucatan Shrimp (their signature dish!)
+Recently ranked the No. 1 restaurant in the country on Tripadvisor’s 2023 ‘Everyday Eats’ list, the 10,000-square-foot restaurant and bar is a fantastic place to taste authentic Florida fare and flavours from throughout the Caribbean.
+Menu highlights include Captiva Crab Cakes, Caribbean Jerk Tostados, and Yucatan Shrimp (their signature dish!)

 Bodega on Central

-Inspired by the islands that pepper the coast of Latin America, Bodega’s laid-back atmosphere accompanies their delicious Cuban sandwiches and freshest of juices.
+Inspired by the islands that pepper the coast of Latin America, Bodega’s laidback atmosphere accompanies their delicious Cuban sandwiches and fresh juices.
 Nestled in the Edge District, they serve the food they love as a family, street-style, taking inspiration from Cuba, Tobago, Puerto Rico, Trinidad and everywhere in between.
 Their Cuban roast pork, ham, swiss cheese, pickle and mayo-filled sandwiches take some beating.

-To add to its culinary highlights, the area also plays host to Florida’s oldest craft brewery and has the largest craft beer scene in the state.
+To add to its culinary highlights, St. Pete/Clearwater also plays host to Florida’s oldest craft brewery and has the largest craft beer scene in the state.
 More than 40 craft breweries now call the area home, dotted along what is locally dubbed as the ‘Gulp Coast’.
-In 2017 the destination launched its own Beer Passport, enabling visitors to tally up their visits to the breweries and win prizes along the way.
+In 2017, the destination launched its own Beer Passport, enabling visitors to tally up their visits to the breweries and win prizes along the way!